SruthiSundharram/SruthiSundharram/README.md

 ## Publication

- I worked on research project hosted by Semeval2023 called [ValueEval](https://touche.webis.de/semeval23/touche23-web/index.html) which is published in [ACL Conference 2023](https://aclanthology.org/2023.semeval-1.302/)
+ I worked on research project hosted by Semeval2023 called [ValueEval](https://touche.webis.de/semeval23/touche23-web/index.html) which is published  at The 17th International Workshop on Semantic Evaluation at [ACL Conference 2023](https://aclanthology.org/2023.semeval-1.302/)

 ## Recent Projects